Fire safety is your responsibility

 If you are a business owner, employer or owner of a business premises, you need to be aware of your legal obligations in preventing fire to protect your business, your employees, your property, the general public and firefighters who might attend an incident.

-Our business safety section has all the information and links to other resources you need to make sure you are taking the right precautions, while our Business Safety team are there to advise companies, ensure they are abiding by the law and hold to account those who do not.
+Our business fire safety section has all the information and links to other resources you need to make sure you are taking the right precautions, while our Business Fire Safety team within our Protection department are there to advise companies, ensure they are abiding by the law and hold to account those who do not.

 The primary legislation regarding fire safety is the Regulatory Reform (Fire Safety) Order 2005 and all businesses need to be aware of their responsibilities as detailed in the Order.

 New fire safety guidance comes into force on 1st October 2023

 As of the 1st October 2023, the Building Safety Act 2022 amends the Fire Safety Order 2005 placing new requirements on Responsible Persons of all non-domestic premises, such as where people work, visit or stay, including workplaces, and the non-domestic parts of multi-occupied residential buildings.
 The updated legislation: